Work hardening

 • Reducing the recurrence of occupational injuries

-• Enhancing patient confidence in returning to work
+• Enhancing patients' confidence in their work abilities

-The therapy's advantages lie in: simulating real work environments, allowing targeted training based on the patient's original job requirements.
-Additionally, psychological counseling is integrated to help patients develop a positive rehabilitation mindset.
+The advantages of this therapy include: Simulating real work environments, allowing training to be directly tailored to the patient's original occupational needs.
+Additionally, combining psychological counseling helps patients develop a positive rehabilitation mindset.

 Risks and Side Effects